Normal subgroups in the Cremona group (long version): Introduction

-\begin{rem} We provide an explicit upper bound for the best possible constant $k$, namely $k\leq 86611$.
-We do so to help the reader to follow the proof.
-Our method gives a rather small constant for large enough degrees, namely $k\leq 375$, but does not answer the following open question: Is the best constant $k$ equal to $1$ ?
-In other words, does a general element of $\Bir_d(\P^2_\C)$ generates a strict normal subgroup of $\Bir(\P^2_\C)$ for all degrees $d\geq 2$ ?
-(Note that $g^n$ is not a general element of $\Bir_{d^n}(\P^2_\C)$ if $n\geq 2$ and $g\in \Bir_d(\cpd)$) \end{rem}
+{\bf{b.--}} We provide an explicit upper bound for the best possible constant $k$ in Theorem A, namely $k\leq 201021$.
+We do so to help the reader follow the proof.
+According to Gizatullin's result, if $g$ is an element of $\Bir(\cpd)\setminus\{\rm Id\}$ with $\deg(g)\leq 7$, then the smallest normal subgroup of $\Bir(\cpd)$ containing $g$ coincides with $\Bir(\cpd)$.
+Thus, the best constant $k$ is larger than $1$.
+Our method gives a rather small constant for large enough degrees, namely $k\leq 375$, but does not answer the following question: Does a general element of $\Bir_d(\P^2_\C)$ generates a strict normal subgroup of $\Bir(\P^2_\C)$ for all large enough degrees $d$ ?
+Note that $g^n$ is not an element of the maximal dimensional component $\V_{d^n}$ if $n\geq 2$ and $g\in \Bir_d(\cpd)$. \end{rem}